 Virtual visits may not replace all in-person or in-home sessions.
 But the technology has made this type of care easier for everyone to access.

 Sometimes, you just need support with your day-to-day life.
 Depending on your plan, you may have access to Aetna Resources For LivingTM (RFL).
 The RFL team can help conduct personalized research on a wide range of topics for you and your loved ones.
 For example, they can:

 - Pull together a list of qualified contractors for home and car repairs

 - Find assistance for emergency needs

 Fitness classes: Good for the body and mind

 There’s evidence of a connection between staying active and improved mental health.
 Even exercising two or three times a week could help decrease stress and boost your mood.
-To help keep you moving, many Aetna MA plans include SilverSneakers®.
+To help keep you moving, many Aetna MA plans include SilverSneakers® fitness programs.

 This benefit gives you access to fitness classes at gyms around the country, and on-demand classes you can do in your living room.
 Plus, a companion app that lets you set and track health goals.
 Besides getting your blood pumping, these workouts are also an opportunity to connect with friends in or out of class.

 Healthy aging involves maintaining more than just your physical health — it means caring for your mental health too.
 With your Aetna MA plan, you have the tools and resources you need to take care of the whole you — body, mind and spirit.

 About the author